maxfischer2781/alice-xrootd-monitor/README.md

 # XRootD Alice Monitor

-Monitoring for XRootD servers for the MonALISA framework.
+Monitoring for ALICE XRootD servers for the MonALISA framework.
 This tool collects data about a local XRootD server and sends it to a MonALISA host.
-It is written primarily for XRootD servers used by the ALICE collaboration.
+It is written for services of the ALICE collaboration, and may make assumptions.

 # About